 The Florida Aquarium is home to many impressive exhibits, particularly the Wetlands Gallery, which is enclosed within an architecturally stunning spiral dome that mimics the perfect environmental temperature and light for the animals and plants inside the huge glass-paneled dome.
 The design has even been listed in the American Institute of Architect’s Florida Architecture: 100 Years.
 100 Places.
 But the natural setting is only second to the lively animals that inhabit the area.
 From exotic free flying birds like pelicans, white ibis, and roseate spoonbills to sharks, alligators, eels, river otters and endangered sea turtles, the ecosystems of Florida flourish with natural coral reefs, lush flora, and touch tanks to learn about Florida’s native surroundings.
 Also, dive into the beauty of the Coral Reef Gallery, where you’ll marvel at the underwater worlds that divers experience from shallow-water fish to deeper waters inside a 500,000 gallon tank.
-From there, visit the Bays and Beaches, where mammoth-sized Goliath Grouper (up to 300 pounds!) swim, touch and feed Stingrays by the typical Florida beach environment.
+From there, touch and feed Stingrays by the typical Florida beach environment.
 Learn about the aquarium’s conservation efforts in the Waves of Wonder Gallery and experience the newest addition to the aquarium, Moon Bay, where guests are able to learn about jellyfish and even get to touch them!

 Shows & Activities